-It only makes sense that we would buy our suits online too.
+It only makes sense that we would buy suits online too.

 You can also visit our Suits Homepage for more information on suits in general.

-- Know your chest, waist and inseam measurements as well as your height and weight.
+- Know Your Measurements.
+You’ll need to know your chest, waist and inseam measurements as well as your height and weight.

-- Be cognizant of return/alterations policies.
-Colors may not work or the fit may be way off, and you don’t want to get stuck with something you can’t return.
+- Read The Return Policies.
+You may not like the colors or the fit may be way off and you don’t want to get stuck with a suit you can’t return.

-- Use a good computer monitor: colors can (and often will) look different in person than on-screen.
+- Use A Good Computer Monitor.
+Fabric colors can (and often will) look different in person than on-screen.

 Ready-To-Wear Suits Online

 Off-the-rack (a synonym for ready-to-wear) suits are sized by a number and a letter.
 Numbers often range anywhere from 34-60 depending on the store and brand, whereas letters are S, R, L, and sometimes XL.
 You might see things like 40L, 54XL, 36S, and so on.